banzaicloud/koperator-docs/docs/ssl.md

 ## Enable SSL encryption in Apache Kafka {#enable-ssl}

-To create an Apache Kafka cluster with SSL encryption enabled, you must enable SSL encryption and configure the secrets in the **listenersConfig** section of your **KafkaCluster** Custom Resource.
-You can provide your own CA cert and CA key, or instruct the operator to create them for you from your cluster configuration.
-Using **sslSecrets**, {{< kafka-operator >}} generates client and server certificates signed by the provided or generated CA. Listeners will share the same server certificate.
-The client certificate will be used by the {{< kafka-operator >}}, Cruise Control, and Cruise Control Metrics Reporter to communicate with the listener on SSL, which is used for internal broker communication.
+To create an Apache Kafka cluster which has listener(s) with SSL encryption enabled, you must enable SSL encryption and configure the secrets in the **listenersConfig** section of your **KafkaCluster** Custom Resource.
+You can either provide your own CA certificate and the corresponding private key, or let the operator to create them for you from your cluster configuration.
+Using **sslSecrets**, {{< kafka-operator >}} generates client and server certificates signed using CA. The server certificate is shared across listeners.
+The client certificate is used by the {{< kafka-operator >}}, Cruise Control, and Cruise Control Metrics Reporter to communicate Kafka brokers using listener with SSL enabled.

-From {{< kafka-operator >}} 0.21.0+ you can also add your own certificates per listener.
-You can use hybrid solutions, like adding your own certificate for one external listener and using the auto-generated one for other listeners.
+Providing custom certificates per listener is supported from {{< kafka-operator >}} version 0.21.0+.
+Having configurations where certain external listeners use user provided certificates while others rely on the auto-generated ones provided by {{< kafka-operator >}} are also supported.
 See details below.

 ## Using auto-generated certificates (**ssLSecrets**)